w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 XMLHttpRequest (this is necessary for at least one IDP).

-The signout header should only be sent when no accounts remain logged in to the IDP, i.e. when this action has logged out all accounts or if this was the last/only account getting logged out.
+The signout header should only be sent when no accounts remain logged in to the IDP, i.e., when this action has logged out all accounts or if this was the last/only account getting logged out.

 We envision this to be a semicolon-separated list of tokens or key/value pairs